Fact Check: Claims Serbian Authorities Used Sound Cannon Against Protesters Causing Man To Die Of Heart Attack -- What We Know So Far

 • by: Lead Stories Staff

-Fact Check: Claims That Serbian Authorities Use Sound Cannon Against Protesters -- Causing Man To Have Heart Attack And Die.
-What We Know So Far No Pictures
+Fact Check: Claims Serbian Authorities Used Sound Cannon Against Protesters Causing Man To Die Of Heart Attack -- What We Know So Far No Pictures

 Did Serbian authorities use a type of sonic weapon against protesters in Belgrade, causing a man to have a heart attack and later die?
-Here's what we know: The claim that authorities fired an acoustic weapon during a moment of silence at a huge anti-government rally on March 15, 2025, could not be independently verified.
+Here's what we know: The claim that authorities fired an acoustic weapon during a moment of silence at a huge anti-government rally on March 15, 2025, could not be independently verified by Lead Stories.
+But an NGO known for conducting audio investigations says there is evidence a sonic weapon was used.
 The story will be updated as we learn more.

 The claim originated in a video (archived here) posted on TikTok on March 16, 2025.
 It opened, as translated from Serbian to English by Lead Stories staff: